cpouchon/ORTHOSKIM/README.md

 #### 3.2.1. genomic/transcriptomic assembly

-Global assemblies are performed for each taxon of the taxa file (l.7) by using [SPAdes](http://cab.spbu.ru/software/spades/) and have to be run using the `-m assembly -t spades` or `-m assembly -t rnaspades` target, according to the type of library (green arrows in Fig. 1).
-[SPAdes](http://cab.spbu.ru/software/spades/) will be run by using the assembly options (<font size="2">**$THREADS**</font>,<font size="2">**$MEMORY**</font>,<font size="2">**$KMER**</font>) specified in the config file (l.
+Global assemblies are performed for each library given in the sample file (l.7) by using [SPAdes](http://cab.spbu.ru/software/spades/).
+The user has to use the `-m assembly -t spades` or `-m assembly -t rnaspades` commands to run the assemblies according to the type of library (green arrows in Fig. 1).
+[SPAdes](http://cab.spbu.ru/software/spades/) is run by using the assembly options (<font size="2">**$THREADS**</font>,<font size="2">**$MEMORY**</font>,<font size="2">**$KMER**</font>) specified in the config file (l.
 4, 8-9).

-ORTHOSKIM will then output a *samplename/* subdirectory into the <font size="2">**${RES}/Assembly/SPADES/**</font> or <font size="2">**${RES}/Assembly/RNASPADES/**</font> given per sample included in the taxa file.
+ORTHOSKIM then generates an output a *samplename/* subdirectory into the <font size="2">**${RES}/Assembly/SPADES/**</font> or <font size="2">**${RES}/Assembly/RNASPADES/**</font> given per library included in the sample file.

-After [SPAdes](http://cab.spbu.ru/software/spades/) runs, ORTHOSKIM has to preprocess SPAdes scaffolding contigs by renaming the file according to the same sample name provided in the taxa file and ordering them into <font size="2">**${RES}/Assembly/Samples/unfiltered/**</font> directory.
+After [SPAdes](http://cab.spbu.ru/software/spades/) runs, ORTHOSKIM has to preprocess SPAdes scaffolding contigs by formating the output files according to the library names provided in sample file, and ordering them into <font size="2">**${RES}/Assembly/Samples/unfiltered/**</font> directory.
-This is made under `-m format` mode and `-t spades` or `-t rnaspades` targets according to the version used.
+To do this, the user has to run the `-m format` mode with `-t spades` or `-t rnaspades` targets according to the type of library that were processed.

 #### 3.2.2. assemblies cleaning

-The capture of genes will be run only on cleaned assemblies after running the `-m cleaning` mode.
-This step identifies contigs which are not expected in the assembly dataset and removes them.
+The sequence capture will be run only on cleaned assemblies after running the `-m cleaning` mode.
+This step allows identifying and removing of potential contaminants contigs in the final assemblies.

-To do this, all contigs are mapped with [BLAST](https://BLAST.ncbi.nlm.nih.gov/BLAST.cgi?PAGE_TYPE=BLASTDocs&DOC_TYPE=Download) against rRNA databases SILVA and RFAM supplied in [sortmerna](https://github.com/biocore/sortmerna) (v.4.2.0), composed of the 5S, 5.8S, 16S, 23S, 18S and 28S genes for bacteria, archaea and eukarya.
-Moreover, contigs are also mapped against to own DBFAM database including a subset of chloroplast, mitochondria and nucrdna genomes for eukarya.
+To do this, all contigs are aligned with [BLAST](https://BLAST.ncbi.nlm.nih.gov/BLAST.cgi?PAGE_TYPE=BLASTDocs&DOC_TYPE=Download) on the SILVA and RFAM databases supplied in the *data/* section of the [sortmerna](https://github.com/biocore/sortmerna) software (v.4.2.0).
+These database are composed of the 5S, 5.8S, 16S, 23S, 18S and 28S genes for bacteria, archaea and eukarya.
+Moreover, contigs are also mapped against to own databases (called DBFAM) including a subset of chloroplast, mitochondria and ribosomal genomic regions for eukarya.
-The best hits are identified for each contigs, and only contigs mapping onto the expected taxonomy are kept.
-The expected taxonomy is set by the user at the line 12 (<font size="2">**$TAXONOMIC_PHYLUM_EXPECTED**</font>).
+The taxonomic level of the best hits are next identified for each contigs, and compared onto the expected taxonomy.
+The expected taxonomic level is set by the user at the line 12 (<font size="2">**$TAXONOMIC_PHYLUM_EXPECTED**</font>).

 > **NOTE:** Please check the taxonomy provided in the ~/OrthoSkim-master/ressources/rRNA_database_taxonomy.txt file to set a correct phylum (*e.g.* "Embryophyta", "Eumetazoa","Arthropoda","Annelida" etc).
 We also recommend to keep low values for parameters of <font size="2">**$SIMILARITY_CONTA_THSLD**</font> and <font size="2">**$MAPPING_CONTA_LENGTH**</font> (l.
 10-11) as a taxonomic comparison is done between entries in the database.

 ### 3.3.
-Gene capture
+Sequence capture

-The capture of targeted genomic regions is made using the `-m capture` mode (blue arrows in Fig. 1), according to three steps:
+The capture of targeted genomic sequence is made using the `-m capture` mode (blue arrows in Fig. 1), according to three steps:

 #### 3.3.1.
 Selection

-#### 3.3.1.a. gene selection
+#### 3.3.1.a. reference selection

- For all targets (with the exception of BUSCO), ORTHOSKIM will first select the closest reference for each gene and for each taxa from the given database of references.
+ For all targeted sequences (with the exception of BUSCO), ORTHOSKIM will first select the closest reference for each library from the given references database.

-   To achieve this, the selection is made according to the NCBI taxonomy thanks to the taxid number given in the sample name.
-If the taxid is not valid, ORTHOSKIM will use seeds as references for chloroplast, mitochondrion and nucrdna targets, or the longest sequences for other targets.
+   To achieve this, the selection is made according to the NCBI taxonomy thanks to the taxid number given in the library name.
+If the taxid is not valid, ORTHOSKIM will use all given seeds as reference for the *chloroplast*, *mitochondrion* and *nucrdna* targets, or the longest sequences for other targets.

-   For the BUSCO, no selection is made as ancestral variants sequences (already aligned) are used for the reference.
+   For the BUSCO, this step is skipped as ancestral variants sequences (already aligned) are used as references.

-   After this, a [DIAMOND](https://github.com/bbuchfink/DIAMOND) database is created for each amino acid sequences provided in the retained sequences if CDS are targeted.
+   After this, a [DIAMOND](https://github.com/bbuchfink/DIAMOND) database is created for the selected protein sequences.
 Otherwise, a [BLAST](https://BLAST.ncbi.nlm.nih.gov/BLAST.cgi?PAGE_TYPE=BLASTDocs&DOC_TYPE=Download) database (*makeBLASTdb* program) is formatted.

 #### 3.3.1.b. contig selection

-Cleaned contigs are selected to reduce the computational time of the following alignments and to correctly identify the right genomic origin of the targeted genes.
+Cleaned contigs are selected to reduce the computational time of the following alignments and to correctly identify the right genomic origin of the targeted sequences.

-To achieve this, for the mitochondrion, chloroplast and nucrdna targets, we identified the contigs by mapping them with [BLAST](https://BLAST.ncbi.nlm.nih.gov/BLAST.cgi?PAGE_TYPE=BLASTDocs&DOC_TYPE=Download) directly on the five closest genomes from the provided annotations for all three genomes in plant models (or both mitochondrion and nucrdna genomes for others).
-For example, if a contig align more on chloroplast than on mitochondrion or nucrdna, it will be identified as chloroplast.
-Only genomes with a minimal/maximal size given in <font size="2">**$[MITO,CHLORO,NRDNA]_SIZE**</font> arguments will be considered (lines 19-24 of the config file).
+To achieve this, if cpDNA, mtDNA or rDNA sequences are targeted, we align each contig with [BLAST](https://BLAST.ncbi.nlm.nih.gov/BLAST.cgi?PAGE_TYPE=BLASTDocs&DOC_TYPE=Download) directly on the five closest genomes from the provided annotations for all three genomic regions in plant models (or both mtDNA and rDNA genomes for others).
+Only genomic regions of provided annotations with a minimal/maximal size, given in <font size="2">**$[MITO,CHLORO,NRDNA]_SIZE**</font> arguments, will be considered (lines 19-24 of the config file).

-As near to 35% of the ancestral plastid genomes has been estimated to be transferred and conserved in to mitochondrial genomes ([Park et al., 2020](https://www.nature.com/articles/s41598-020-63233-y)), this step allows to avoid capturing a mitochondrial copy of a targeted chloroplast gene leading to taxonomic mis-positioning, and *vice versa*.
-It allows also to attribute the right RNA gene copy to its original cellular compartment.
+This step is crucial to take into account transfers of genetic materials from the plastid genome into the mitochondrial genome (called MTPTs), corresponding to approximately 35% of the plastid genome ([Park et al., 2020](https://www.nature.com/articles/s41598-020-63233-y)).
+This allows, for example, to avoid capturing a mitochondrial copy of a targeted chloroplast gene when its homologous sequence is absent from the assemblies, which can lead to taxonomic mis-positioning.

-For the other targets, the selection is performed by mapping the contigs directly on the selected genes by using [DIAMOND](https://github.com/bbuchfink/DIAMOND) or [BLAST](https://BLAST.ncbi.nlm.nih.gov/BLAST.cgi?PAGE_TYPE=BLASTDocs&DOC_TYPE=Download) if the sequences are proteic or nucleotidic.
+For the other targeted sequences, the selection is performed by mapping the contigs on the selected references by using [DIAMOND](https://github.com/bbuchfink/DIAMOND) or [BLAST](https://BLAST.ncbi.nlm.nih.gov/BLAST.cgi?PAGE_TYPE=BLASTDocs&DOC_TYPE=Download) according to the sequence type (*i.e.* protein or nucleotid sequences).
 A threshold on the kmer coverage (<font size="2">**$COVERAGE**</font>), the contig length (<font size="2">**$MINCONTLENGTH**</font>) and the minimal evalue (<font size="2">**$EVALUE**</font>) is set by users to exclude all contigs below these values for the following step.

 #### 3.3.2.
-Exon/intron gene prediction
+Exon/intron sequence prediction

-Gene prediction is conducted from alignment of the selected contigs on the selected genes from [EXONERATE](https://www.ebi.ac.uk/about/vertebrate-genomics/software/EXONERATE) by incorporating all the appropriate gaps and frameshifts, and by modelling introns.
-The *protein2genome* mode is used when CDS are targeted or the *genome2genome* mode for other targets.
-A *gff* output table is created in <font size="2">**${RES}/Mapping/[nucleus,mitochondrion,chloroplast]/**</font> folder for each sample.
+The entire exonic structure of the targeted sequence is predicted from alignment of the selected contigs on the closest selected references by using [EXONERATE](https://www.ebi.ac.uk/about/vertebrate-genomics/software/EXONERATE), incorporating all the appropriate gaps and frameshifts.
+The *protein2genome* mode or the *genome2genome* mode is used according to the type of the reference sequence (*i.e.* protein or nucleotid sequences).
+A *gff* output table is generated in <font size="2">**${RES}/Mapping/[nucleus,mitochondrion,chloroplast]/**</font> folder for each library.
 Only sequences with a mapping score above the <font size="2">**$EXO_SCORE**</font> value are kept (l.
 30 of the config file).
 By default we set this score at 50.
-We recommend to not set too high values (if the gene length is short) as a selection in alignment scores is next performed.
+We recommend to not set too high values (if the targeted sequence length is short), as a selection for alignment scores is next performed.
 Otherwise short genes could be skipped.

-> **Note:** Concerning plant models, we performed a second control during the gene alignment to ensure the right origin of organelle.
-To achieve this, for example, during the chloroplast capture, we align the mitochondrial seeds on selected chloroplast contigs to check if a contig position best align on selected genes than on seeds.
-This allows to verify if chimeric organelle contig were assembled on the conserved regions and thus wrongly pass the selection of contigs.
-Seeds of both mitochondrion and chloroplast have to be done by users even if only chloroplast genes will be captured.
+> **Note:** Concerning plant models, a second control is performed during the capture step to ensure the correct origin of reconstructed organelle genes.
+To do so, the extracted sequences are aligned against the seeds from both mitochondrion and chloroplast, thereby allowing to filtering out chimeric organelle contigs that could have been assembled due to MTPTS regions and thus wrongly passed the previous selection and extractions steps.
+Seeds of both mitochondrion and chloroplast genes have consequently to be collected by users even if only chloroplast genes will be captured.

-#### 3.3.3. gene extraction
+#### 3.3.3. sequence extraction

-   Targeted genes sequences are extracted from the gff table by identifying the best alignment for each gene, and stored in a fasta file (*e.g.* ycf1.fa).
-Users can choose to extract exons, introns or both (specified in the config file).
+   Targeted sequences are next extracted from the *gff* table by identifying the best alignment for each reference, and stored in a fasta file (*e.g.* ycf1.fa).
+Users can choose to extract exonic, intronic or both regions (specified in the config file).
 A first control is performed by checking that the longest open reading frame (ORF) from the extracted exons of each gene covers at least a minimal fraction of the capture sequence set by users (l.
 32 of the contig file; *e.g.* ORFCOV=0.8, meaning that the ORF must cover 80% of the extracted sequence).
-This step allows taking into account for variations or errors in gene predictions as alternative start codon in proteic sequence of the reference.
+This step allows taking into account for variations or errors in gene predictions like alternative start codon in protein sequence of the reference.
 If such condition is not filled (*e.g.* due to pseudogenes or prediction errors), the sequence is tagged as a gene-like sequence (*e.g.* ycf1-like), and stored apart (*e.g.* ycf1-like.fa file).
-A coverage cut-off option is also implemented to remove all possible organelle contaminant contigs (*e.g.* alien sequenced DNA resulting in plant-plant contamination), by using a weighted mean standard deviations approach for the contigs coverage adjusted by the reconstructed sizes.
-We recommend using this option only for genomic libraries and organelles targets.
-For the nucrdna target, ITS1 and ITS2 barcodes are extracted from the intronic regions of rRNA probes designed during the database step.
+A coverage cut-off option is also implemented to remove all possible organelle contaminant contigs during the capture step (*e.g.* alien sequenced DNA resulting in plant-plant contamination), by using a weighted mean standard deviations approach for the contigs coverage adjusted by the reconstructed sizes.
+We recommend using this option only for genomic libraries and organelle targeted sequences.
+For the rDNA (*i.e.* *'nucrdna'* target), ITS1 and ITS2 barcodes are extracted from the intronic regions of rRNA probes designed during the database step.

-   Output gene files are created in the <font size="2">**${RES}/Extraction/[mitochondrion,chloroplast]_[CDS,tRNA,rRNA]/**</font> or <font size="2">**${RES}/Extraction/[nucleus_aa,nucleus_nt,nucrdna,busco,uce]/**</font> as following:
+   Output sequence files are generated in the <font size="2">**${RES}/Extraction/[mitochondrion,chloroplast]_[CDS,tRNA,rRNA]/**</font> or <font size="2">**${RES}/Extraction/[nucleus_aa,nucleus_nt,nucrdna,busco,uce]/**</font> as following:

    ```
 ls -l ~/RES/Extraction/busco/